Silver418/GridLayoutPlanner/README.txt

 v0.12
 WASD keys will adjust the size of the furniture in the window shopping area.
 SW will decrease/increase height, AD will decrease/increase width.

+v0.13
+Number input will properly enforce minimum (1) & maximum width & height in squares for furniture.
+Maximum is set from a variable in the app.js script for easier changes in the future.